surf-visualization/blospray/readme.md

 - It makes it feasible to use OSPRay's [Parallel Rendering with MPI](http://www.ospray.org/documentation.html#parallel-rendering-with-mpi) mode, by providing a variant of the render server as an MPI program.
 Again, this parallel version of the server can be run remotely on an HPC system.
+  Note that this mode is currently not implemented yet.

-- The network protocol is (currently) not strongly tied to Blender, so the render server can be used in other contexts as well.
+- The network protocol is currently not strongly tied to Blender, so the render server can be used in other contexts as well.

 - BLOSPRAY development becomes slightly easier as both Blender and the render server can be independently restarted in case of crashes or bugs.